vmware-archive/node-examples/book-service/README.md

 1. Use the cf CLI to log in and target your org and space.

-1. Create a Tanzu GemFire for VMs service instance that disables TLS encryption.
+1. Create a Tanzu GemFire for VMs service instance that enables TLS encryption.
 For example:

     On Mac and Linux: